 Application Deadline: Proposal must be received at least four weeks in advance of the event date to allow time for the review process and proper marketing of any accepted proposals.

-TIME SLOTS: For the 2019-2020 academic year, we will consider collaboration proposals for events held 10/1/2023 or later through 5/1/2024.
+Time Slots: For the 2023-2024 academic year, we will consider collaboration proposals for events held 10/1/2023 or later through 5/1/2024.
 Collaboration programming spots are available Wednesday evenings during the semester.
 Monday and Tuesday evenings may also be options on a space-available basis, but our preference is to schedule most collaborations for Wednesdays first before moving on to considering Mondays or Tuesdays.
-The Marquee is reserved for regular WUD Film Committee series programming Thursday-Sunday evenings and collaborations will not be reviewed for those time slots.
+The Marquee is reserved for regular WUD Film Committee series programming Thursday-Saturday evenings and collaborations will not be reviewed for those time slots.

-SPACE/DATE LIMITATIONS: Due to demand far exceeding space resources, the WUD Film Committee reserves the right to limit the number of proposals they will consider from any individual organization.
+Space/Date Limitations: Due to demand far exceeding space resources, the WUD Film Committee reserves the right to limit the number of proposals they will consider from any individual organization.
 We may also limit the number of dates/screening slots an individual event requests.
-Please understand that the WUD Film Committee receives far more event proposals that can be accommodated, so not all proposals will be accepted.
+Please understand that the WUD Film Committee receives far more event proposals than can be accommodated, so not all proposals will be accepted.

 Costs: If the collaboration is approved, the facility use fee for renting the Marquee as a venue will be waived, however your organization is still responsible for the following: